TyamanovaMargo/x_audio_content_pipeline/README.md

 ## Overview

-This project is a comprehensive Python-based pipeline designed to process X/Twitter usernames, validate accounts, collect profile data using Bright Data, extract external links, filter for audio content from platforms like YouTube and Twitch, detect and verify voice content, extract audio samples, and perform advanced voice processing to isolate voice-only segments.
+This is a comprehensive Python-based pipeline designed to extract and process voice content from X/Twitter profiles.
+The pipeline validates accounts, collects profile data using Bright Data, extracts external links, filters for audio content from platforms like YouTube and Twitch, and uses OpenAI Whisper for advanced voice processing and transcription.

-The pipeline is modular, with each step building on the previous one to automate the extraction of high-quality voice samples from social media profiles.
-It includes duplicate prevention, logging, and reporting features for efficient data management.
+The pipeline is modular with 7 main stages, each building on the previous one to automate the extraction of high-quality voice samples from social media profiles.
+It includes comprehensive timing measurement, duplicate prevention, logging, and reporting features for efficient data management.

+**🤖 AI Enhancement:** Integrated OpenAI Whisper for speech recognition, overlap detection, and transcription in stage 7.

 Key goals:
 - Validate and filter valid X/Twitter accounts.